Patrick Doeplah

 Patrick Doeplah (27 October 1990 – 22 March 2011) was a Liberian footballer who played at both professional and international levels as a striker.

 Career

 Club career

 Doeplah spent his youth career with Gardnersville and Roots, before playing senior football with Mighty Barrolle and LISCR.
 At the latter club, he was the subject of interest from Ghanaian side Asante Kotoko.

 He instead signed on loan for Israeli club Hapoel Kfar Saba for the 2009–2010 season, before the deal was later made permanent.

 International career

 Doeplah earned two caps for Liberia in 2010.

 Death

 Doeplah died on 22 March 2011 at the age of 20.
+He was found dead at a house in Monrovria, where he had been attending an Olympic training camp.
+He was said to have suffered a cardiac arrest.